roberrrt-s/Information-Visualization/README.md

 ## Week 2
 - More personalised than just basic reddit data with 3d scatterplot
 - 3D Neighbourhood/Echo chamber (Following subreddits/Rewards?)

+## Week 3
+- Loading animation -> Load slowly to links are created
+- Starts with circle loading as user types first name (invisible search bar at start)
+- Divide dataset by topic
+- Use shape for subreddits you don’t know topic for for example
+- Use shape for followed/suggests subreddits
+- Colorcode topic
+- Merge bubbles of other reddit users
+- Allow for additional bubbles to be used